saadusufzai/saadusufzai/README.md

 🌱 &nbsp; I’m currently working as a Freelance Developer

-🔎 &nbsp; I’m looking for some good prijects great clients
+🔎 &nbsp; I’m looking for some good projects great clients

 🔥 &nbsp; Current hot take: Dark mode is not overrated